-In 2005, TEAM and TIPS formerly parted ways.
+In 2005, TEAM and TIPS formally parted ways.
 Since then, the growth in TEAM training has continued at an aggressive pace.
-In 2010, more than 40,000 facility employees became TEAM certified.
+In 2013, more than 50,000 facility employees became TEAM certified.
 Without the revenue split with TIPS, TEAM dedicates one-hundred percent of the funds generated from training toward its mission to educate fans about their responsibility when it comes to effective alcohol management.

 - NHTSA funds helped TEAM to execute a two-year multi-facility evaluation of the effectiveness of alcohol management efforts on the behaviors of both facility employees and sports and entertainment fans.